 About

-Artificial Intelligence (AI) is expected to play an essential role in providing sustainable healthcare services in the future.
+Artificial Intelligence (AI) is expected to play an essential role in providing sustainable healthcare delivery in the future.
 In my doctoral project, I study ongoing work attempting to achieve such a future.
 Fundamentally, I am interested in questions such as: How do the actors involved, including health authorities, AI researchers, vendors, physicians and hospital managers, see the future with AI?
 How do they discuss and plan for the introduction of these technologies in healthcare?
 Which decisions are made by whom, and which implications may these decisions have?
 What happens as AI gets closer to implementation and is taken into use?
 My approach to these topics is explorative and qualitative, and the theoretical framework draws upon concepts and perspectives from Science and Technology Studies (STS).

 Academic interests: